Com320/OC-mech-datum-boxes/README.md

 - `utils.sh` - Common utility functions used across all scripts
 - `verify-git-tag.sh` - Verifies GPG signatures on Git tags (used by the Bitcoin build)
 - `welcomemsg.sh` - Displays the informational welcome message used by `main.sh`
-- `tools.sh` - Miscellaneous helper tools and small utilities
+- `tools.sh` - Interactive maintenance toolkit for log collection, configuration checks, and service fixes
 - `troubleshoot-bitcoin-conf.sh` - Helpers to inspect and debug `bitcoin.conf`
 - `legacy/datum-all.sh` - Legacy convenience/collector script (kept for reference)